Pulsar scintillations from corrugated reconnection sheets in the ISM: Fold Statistics

 As before, $\alpha$ is the angle between the screen and the line of sight.
-Then the optical depth is $\rho\propto1/\alpha$ for $\alpha\ll 1$, and $P_{\rm screen}(\rho)\propto 1/\rho^2$, where $P_{screen}(\rho)$ is the probability of a piece of screen to have the optical depth of $\rho$.
+Then the convergence is $\kappa\propto 1/\alpha$ for $\alpha\ll 1$, and $P_{\rm screen}(\kappa)\propto 1/\kappa^2$, where $P_{screen}(\kappa)$ is the probability of a piece of screen to have convergence of $\kappa$.
 However, we are interested in the probability density with respect to the impact parameter relative to the line of sight, and not with respect to the location on the screen.
 For nearly aligned screens, this is not the same thing.
 In particular, part of the screen with low $\alpha$ occupies less of the impact-parameter space than the part of the screen with the same area but high $\alpha$.
 Thus,

 which is a strongly non-Gaussian distribution.